ARTS

 MIQUE:

-but the nature of the gift is that it must be shared, otherwise
+nature of the gift is that it must be shared, otherwise it

 ARTS

-learning experience.
-I’m still not sure if I can make the
+and learning experience.
+I’m still not sure if I can

-leap to what makes you tick, but thank God you and your fellow
+make the leap to what makes you tick, but thank God you and

-‘angels of mercy’ exist.
-May your tribe increase.
+your fellow ‘angels of mercy’ exist.
+May your

 MIQUE: